 To turn on AWS CloudTrail data events, see Enabling CloudTrail event logging for S3 buckets and objects.

-Note: It might a few hours for CloudTrail to start creating logs.
+Note: It might a few hours before CloudTrail creates the logs.

 After you turn on object-level logging with data events, review the logs to find the IP addresses used with each upload to your bucket.
 For example, in the following log for a PutObject request, the IP address is listed as the "sourceIPAddress":